-- 265 samples are 4.9-30.6 Mat g-1.
-4He concentrations are 0.1-6.3 nmol g-1 with an average of 1.1 nmol g-1.
-Combined with measurements of the volume of inclusions by microCT (see Figs. 6-8), these data show that bright inclusions, such as zircon and apatite, contribute significantly to the 3He and 4He concentration (Fig. 10) compared to aliquots without inclusions.
-The contribution of these inclusions increases roughly linearly with the inclusion volume.
-Dark inclusions, which are most likely silicates such as quartz, feldspar, and pyroxene, moderately contribute to the 3He concentrations and do not increase the 4He - 270 concentration.
+Magnetite grains with inclusions, as classified using microCT, also show significant He excess and the same depth trend as the unscreened magnetite samples (Tab.
+3).
+The He concentrations of these samples are 4.9-30.6 Mat g-1.
+He concentrations are 0.1-6.3 nmol g-1 with an average of 1.1 nmol g-1.
+Combined with measurements of the volume of inclusions by microCT 260 (see Figs. 6-8), these data show that bright inclusions, such as zircon and apatite, contribute significantly to the He and He concentration (Fig. 10) compared to aliquots without inclusions.
+The contribution of these inclusions is roughly linear with the inclusion volume.
+Dark inclusions, which are most likely silicates such as quartz, feldspar, and pyroxene, moderately contribute to the He concentrations and do not increase the He concentration.

-3.3.3 Grains without inclusions
+3.3.3 Grains without inclusions 265

-Grains without inclusions, as confirmed by microCT, have 3He and 4He concentrations that are significantly lower than those with inclusions and unscreened magnetite grains (Tab.
+Grains without inclusions, as confirmed by microCT, have He and He concentrations that are significantly lower than those with inclusions and unscreened magnetite grains (Tab.
 4).
-The 3He concentrations of these samples are close to the expected depth profile (Fig. 9) based on the production rate and calibrated inherited concentration (see discussion below).
+The He concentrations of these samples are close to the expected cosmogenic depth profile (Fig. 9) based on the production rate and inherited concentration calibrated (see discussion below).
 Repeated measurements overlapped within uncertainty.
-These samples also yielded 4He concentrations which are ~0.18 nmol g-1 for 12 aliquots, with two aliquots around 1.5 nmol g-1.
+These samples also yielded He concentrations which are $\sim 0.18$ nmol g-1 for 12 aliquots, with two aliquots around 1.5 nmol g-1.